hashkat/hashkat/docs/input.md

   1
 ```

-The probability of a tweet containing a # from 0 to 1.
-As we can see in this example, the probability of using a # is 1, so every tweet will contain a #.
+The probability of a tweet containing a hashtag(#) from 0(0%) to 1(100%).
+As we can see in this example, the probability of tweets containing a hashtag is 1, so every tweet will have one.

 ### **rates**